ppaappeerr/ros2_ws-src/PROJECT_CONTEXT.md

 ### 1. The Goal

 The "Optical Cane" is a wearable assistive device.
-Its goal is to use a 2D LiDAR and an IMU to perceive the 3D environment in real-time, distinguish between safe ground and hazards, and convey this information to the user through clear, intuitive haptic (vibration) feedback.
+Its goal is to use a 2D LiDAR and an IMU to perceive the 3D environment in real-time, to distinguish between safe ground and hazards, and to convey this information to the user through clear, intuitive haptic (vibration) feedback.

 ### 2. System Architecture